eellak/gsoc2019-diyrobot/gsoc-timeline.md

 and experience the effects in real-life applications.

 As I gain more experience, the scenarios will contain more tutorials and guidelines for the robot.
-Examples include:
+The most important implementation are the following:
-* obstacle avoidance - automatic movement and remote control modes
+* obstacle avoidance - detect wall and stop (implementing the logic using subflows and Node-Red, this will help students develop programming intuition visually)
+* control pattern movement of the robot (using Node-Red)
 * Dancing Robot and musical light show

+After that, I will add the color detection sensor and develop a line following implementation:
-* Line following
+* Line following scenario